Portal of State Administration Services

-To bring in or exit the State Washington Convention On international trade in endangered animal and plant speciesanimals, plants or articles thereof listed in Appendix (CITES) shall be authorised by the relevant national CITES supervisory authority.
+For the purpose of importing or leaving the State On the 1973 Washington Convention on International Trade in Endangered Species of Wild Fauna and Plants the animals, plants or articles thereof listed in the Annexes must be authorised by the relevant national CITES supervisory authority.
 It must be presented with the animal, plant or article manufactured from it to the customs official at the customs inspection post.
-Additional information may be received by CITES supervisory authority in Latvia: In the management of nature protection.
-The website of the Nature Conservation Board is available at: information on CITES Convention, regulatory enactments and the introduction of the requirements thereof in the European Union and Latvia, as well as information for tourists – framework conditions for cases such as banned souvenirs, permits and certificates, controllers and other useful information to be known by the tourist, compiled by the Nature Protection Board information material.
+Additional information may be received by CITES supervisory authority in Latvia in the management of nature protection.
+The website of the Nature Conservation Board is available at information on CITES Convention, regulatory enactments and the introduction of the requirements thereof in the European Union and Latvia, as well as information for tourists framework conditions for cases such as banned souvenirs, permits and certificates, controllers and other useful information to be known by the tourist, compiled by the Nature Protection Board information material.

 If a natural person wishes to import medicinal products into Latvia for personal use, such may be done if the medicinal products are in a specific form of medicinal products in the original packaging, the manufacturer and the country of production thereof shall be identified on the packaging and have a purchase check or equivalent document for them.
 The amount of imported medicinal products at once may be equivalent to a 6-month course of administration.

 A natural person shall not be permitted to import narcotic analgetics, new psychoactive substances and active substances from abroad for personal use.